Tawe/GoldenRule/README.md

 ## Security Rules

 ### Package Security
-- Packages must be less than 1 year old
+- Packages must have been updated in the last year
 - Packages must have 1000+ GitHub stars
 - Packages must be in the allowlist